Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Preliminaries

 We denote by

 the subspace of pairs of disk maps with the same value at the last boundary marked point of the first map and the first boundary marked point of the second map.
-This fiber product appears as a boundary stratum of $ \overline{\mathfrak{M}}_{k,l}(M,b)$, where $b_1+b_2=b$, $l_1+l_2=l$, and $k_1+k_2-2=k$.
-In this context, we refer to the first $k_1-1$ and the last $k_2-1$ points as marked.
+This fiber product appears as a boundary stratum of $ \overline{\mathfrak{M}}_{k,l}(M,b)$, where $b_1+b_2=b$, $l_1+l_2=l$, and $k_1+k_2-2=k$; the node corresponds to the last marked point on each factor.
 By (\ref{eq_idmf}), there is a canonical isomorphism

 if the domains are stable.
 Orientations of $\det D_1$ and $\det D_2$ at a point $u_1$ of the fiber product are induced by choices of trivializations of $\wt F$ over the image under $u_1$ of the boundary of the domain and of $F^1$ over a point in this image.
 If one of the domains is not stable, the left-hand side of (\ref{eq_fp}) is oriented at $u_1$ by adding an interior marked point to stabilize the domain and then forgetting it; see the proof of \cite[Corollary~1.8]{Geo1}.
 Thus, the above choices of trivializations determine an orientation of the fiber product at $u_1$, which we call a \textsf{fiber product orientation at $u_1$}.\\